 The process is pretty simple.
 I take pictures and measurements.
 You send me any inspiration pictures you have (we have already had a nice long discussion, so I have a pretty good idea what you like).
 Then I work up an initial version of the design.
 We meet and discuss.
 You think, we email, a couple rounds of revisions are done and.... you have a final design.

 The final product is not complicated either.
 I produce simple "plan view" documents- all major structures and elements are in scale, with symbols representing plants, boulders, water features, etc. No renderings or 3D walkthroughs, just great ideas presented as clearly as possible.

 Formal landscape design has some real benefits.
 You may find it easier to visualize the finished garden with the drawings helping you.
 And if you are going to complete the work in phases, perhaps DIY-ing some portions, the design will ensure that everything comes together well in the end.

 But there are drawbacks as well.
 If your budget is tight it can hurt to put at least $1000 of it into paper.
-And the landscape design process is not quick, usually taking a minimum of 6 weeks and quite often much longer.
+And the landscape design process is not always quick, usually taking a minimum of 3-4 weeks and quite often much longer.

 So, should you have a landscape design done for your project?
 Maybe.
 But don't decide without considering your other option:

 What is a detailed landscape proposal?
 It is exactly what it sounds like: a very detailed proposal for installing the landscape elements and features that you are considering.

 The process is similar, but simpler, than the the landscape design process.
 There are still discussions, pictures, emails, and (usually) revisions.
 But I don't do drawings, so things move much more quickly.
 You can have your proposal in 3-5 days typically.